qnert/pipex/README.md

    git clone https://github.com/qnert/pipex.git
    ```

-2. Copy the library files into your project directory.
+2. Move into the directory "pipex" and "make".

 ## USAGE
-1. Do the make command and use the terminal to execute the programm as following:
+1. The program can be executed as the following structure:

    ```
    ./pipex infile "command-1" "command-2" "..." "command-n" outfile